 With the final video ready, the digital marketing team rolled up their sleeves and promoted it to maximum number of doctors on Docplexus.
 They kindled excitement among the audience by sharing a teaser post on November 4.

 Many doctors expressed their excitement for watching the video.
-It was posted on Dhanteras on Docplexus platform and Facebook.
-We ran an email campaign to drive traffic to our website.
+It was posted on Dhanteras on Docplexus platform.

-The campaign, sent on November 5 evening, was well-received by our community.
-Doctors were extremely moved by the touching video.
-They shared their experiences of being in similar situations and posted their heart-felt messages for their peers.
+The video published on November 5 evening, was well-received by our community.
+Doctors shared their experiences of being in similar situations and posted their heart-felt messages for their peers.
 We engaged nearly 200 doctors on Diwali.

 We could have garnered more engagement had we sent the campaign a day before.